The Stress Solution Dr. Chatterjee Review

-Chatterjee recommends that if you finish your dinner at 8pm in the evening, then not to have breakfast until at least 8am.
-(9pm, 9am etc).
+Chatterjee recommends that if you finish your dinner at 8 pm, then not have breakfast until at least 8 am.
+(9 pm, 9 am, etc).

 Rangan highlighted time-restricted eating as one of the most important things anyone can do for their health.
-Outside your eating window, he recommends to stick to water, herbal tea, or black tea or coffee.
+Outside your eating window, he recommends sticking to water, herbal tea, or black tea, or coffee.